Pokémon Unite: Grab these free Pokémon before they expire

 Yes, Pokémon Unite offers several free gifts just like other Pokémon games on Nintendo Switch.
 The catch is that you'll need to claim them before they expire, or they'll be gone for good.
 This especially applies to any free Pokémon Licenses or event rewards.
-To help keep a handle on things, we've listed all of the current gifts you can redeem along with the ones that have expired already.
+To help keep a handle on things, we've listed all of the current gifts you can redeem, along with the ones that have expired already.

 Pokémon Unite: Free gifts you can claim now

-There are all of the gifts you can currently claim in Pokémon Unite.
-Get them before time runs out.
+These are all of the gifts you can currently claim in Pokémon Unite.
+Get them before time runs out!

 14-Day Welcome Gifts